ShuhangGe/DataAgent/CONFIG_README.md

    - ✅ Copy `config_example.yaml` to `config.yaml` and customize for your needs
    - ✅ Use environment-specific config files (`config_dev.yaml`, `config_prod.yaml`)
    - ❌ Never commit files with API keys or sensitive paths
+   - ❌ Analysis reports are also ignored by git (contain sensitive insights)

 2. **Security:**
    - Never commit API keys to version control
    - Use environment variables for sensitive data
    - Set appropriate file permissions on config files
+   - Be cautious with report sharing (may contain business insights)

 3. **Organization:**
    - Use descriptive config file names (`config_prod.yaml`, `config_dev.yaml`)
+   - Use descriptive report file names (`weekly_analysis_report.md`)
    - Document custom configurations
    - Keep backups of working configurations